SytseOegema/camunda-batching/src/camunda-srcs/README.md

 > folder with Camunda source files

 This folder contains a few example source files for Camunda.
-It contains two forms and a process witch uses those forms.
+These are used by the example crossdock process.